cicd_variables module

 ) -> None

-, then it will necessarily be safe to delete CI/CD variable:
+If is_force parameter is False, then it will necessarily be safe to delete CI/CD variable:

 - If CI/CD variable doesn't exist: do nothing